 3. Burning the Devil – Guatemala

-Every year, on December 7th at 6pm, Guatemalans kick off the Christmas season with La Quema del Diablo, or ‘The Burning of the Devil’.
+Every year, on December 7th at six pm, Guatemalans kick off the Christmas season with La Quema del Diablo, or ‘The Burning of the Devil’.
 During this festival, people clear out their houses of rubbish, pile it up, and set it ablaze in big bonfires.
 You’ll also see citizens dressed up as Satan while lighting firecrackers and fireworks, and burning devil piñatas.

 According to local belief, the devil hides under beds, behind furniture, and in rubbish.
 So, cleaning the home and setting the trash on fire (along with the devil sculptures usually made of paper mache) is viewed as a cleansing ritual.
 This is done in preparation for the Feast of the Immaculate Conception, which is celebrated the day after and honours the Virgin Mary.

-December 7th is a time of lively spirits and celebration in Guatemala.
-Families gather to watch Lucifer go up in flames and indulge in treats like buñuelos (Guatemalan doughnuts).
 However, the practice of burning rubbish has come under fire from environmentalists in recent years, who’ve pointed out how harmful the fumes released can be to people and the environment.

 4. The 13 Yule Lads – Iceland